biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 5.1 ASE: Security Target Evaluation
 --------------------------

-When evaluating a Security Target, the evaluator performs the work units as presented in the CEM, except ASE_TSS.1-1.
-During ASE_TSS.1-1 evaluation, the evaluator shall ensure the content of the TSS in the ST satisfies the EAs specified in Section 2 (Evaluation Activities for SFRs), Section 3 (Evaluation Activities for Selection-Based Requirements), and Section 4 (Evaluation Activities for Optional Requirements).
+When evaluating a Security Target, the evaluator shall performs the work units as presented in the CEM, except ASE_TSS.1-1.
+During ASE_TSS.1-1 evaluation, the evaluator shall ensure the content of the TSS in the ST satisfies the EAs specified in Section 2 (Evaluation Activities for SFRs), if applicable, Section 3 (Evaluation Activities for Selection-Based Requirements) and Section 4 (Evaluation Activities for Optional Requirements).

 5.2 ADV: Development